goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 Goodhart’s law states that when a metric becomes the target, it stops being a good metric.
 Superficial measurements of activity, such as money spent or code churn, should not be mistaken for value.
 And like someone at the end of a long night boozing themselves to near-coma, they are now [staring groggily at the huge bill](https://fortune.com/2026/05/26/uber-coo-ai-spending-tokens-claude-code/).
 The party is ending.

-Before I said that LLMs are producing code that is legacy almost as soon as it’s out of the gate.
-This is not a matter of opinion: research is telling us is that none of this frenzy has _automatically_ made things better.
+Earlier I said that LLMs are producing code that is legacy almost as soon as it’s out of the gate.
+This is not a matter of opinion: research is telling us that none of this frenzy has _automatically_ made things better.

 [Faros AI digested two years of telemetry](https://www.faros.ai/blog/ai-acceleration-whiplash-takeaways) and concluded that while a superficial measure of productivity like code changes increased by almost a factor of 10, critical outcomes like stability fell off a cliff: monthly incidents up by 57%, and incidents-to-pull-request ratio up by 242%.
 And the problem is intensifying: the number of defects per developer went from 9% in 2025 to 54% in 2026.

 Once you take out the time wasted fixing [all the gratuitous mess](https://stackgen.com/state-of-reliability-2026/report), the remaining work is not moving much faster either.
 Agents generate code at an unprecedented rate, but vetting this code still hits human limits.
-As a result work is stalled for longer now than before.
+As a result, work is stalled for longer now than before.
 Time spent reviewing code has doubled on average and senior engineers are burning out, allowing more defects through.

 It doesn’t have to be this way.
 For example, [Intercom has reported double the code changes accompanied by a _reduction_ in defects](https://ideas.fin.ai/p/2x-nine-months-later).